fff-rs/juice/README.md

 [cargo-edit]: https://github.com/killercup/cargo-edit

-## Examples
+## Example

-Backend with custom defined Framework and Device.
+Initialize a new cuDNN context and execute a cuDNN function.

 ```
-extern crate collenchyma as co;
+extern crate cudnn;
 use co::framework::IFramework;
 use co::backend::{Backend, BackendConfig};
 use co::frameworks::Native;
 fn main() {
-   let framework = Native::new(); // Initialize the Framework
+   let cudnn = Cudnn::new().unwrap(); // Initialize a new cuDNN context and allocates resources.
+   let data_desc =
    let hardwares = framework.hardwares(); // Now you can obtain a list of available hardware for that Framework.
    // Create the custom Backend by providing a Framework and one or many Hardwares.
    let backend_config = BackendConfig::new(framework, hardwares);